 The story follows Delvin, a black British teenager as he discovers the wrath of police brutality at the same time as the rise of the Black Power Movement in London in the late 1960s and early 1970s.
 Delvin’s Trinidadian parents travelled to the UK for a better life, as part of the Windrush generation, settling in West London, where they encounter systemic racism on a daily basis.
 The Mangrove Restaurant, opened by Frank Crichlow in 1969, is the favoured hang out spot for Delvin and other black teenagers in West London, however with police continually raiding the Mangrove restaurant, harassing staff and patrons, friction between the local Black community and the police is heightened.

 Nnenna Samson Abosi, winner of a Goldsmith’s University Playwrighting prize, wrote the play for the young people from the SPID ON THE WEB: Estate Endz project.
-It is co-directed by Connie Bell, Andrew McPherson and Nnenna Samson Abosi.
+It is directed by Nnenna Samson Abosi and co-directed by Connie Bell.

 The Dream will be airing at the Brighton Fringe festival !